An Official Website of the Commonwealth of Kentucky

 Contact a Hunters for the Hungry affiliated

 donation page.
 Additionally, you can also donate $2 when renewing your vehicle registration.
-Your donation will help pay the cost for turning venison into a nutritious meal for the less fortunate in communities across Kentucky!
+Your donation will help pay the cost of turning venison into a nutritious meal for the less fortunate in communities across Kentucky!